wusai2333/trib/doc/lab1.md

 In addition to normal errors, it might also return IO errors if the implementation needs to communicate to a remote part.
-Returning a nil error means the the call is successfully executed; returning a error that is not nil means that the call might be executed or not.
+Returning a nil error means the the call is successfully executed; returning a non-nill error means that the call might be executed or not.

 ## Key-value Pair Service Interface